opendata-swiss/ogd-handbook-wiki/handbook/evaluate.en.md

 Draft: yes

-A combination of high-level "global" indicators, and low-level "metrics" can ensure that OGD projects are both appropriately scoped and planned, and as tools for monitoring and improving data offerings are accessed and interacted with.
-At their best, they are an instrument for closing the loop between publisher and data user.
+A combination of high-level *indicators*, and low-level *metrics* can ensure that OGD projects are both appropriately scoped and planned, and as tools for monitoring and improving data offerings are accessed and interacted with.
+At their best, they are an instrument for closing the loop to improve collaboration between publisher and data user.

-## Global indicators
+## Indicators

 There is growing scientific interest in monitoring the development of data in an information society.